-- The City's liability assessment with the Washington Cities Insurance Authority was increased by \$185,354 for 2024 (a reflection of the challenging municipal government insurance market); the Insurance line item was increased by that same amount. - The DEI Commission line item was decreased to \$6,000 from \$6,750. - A General Fund transfer in the amount of \$270,000 was made to the Equipment Replacement Charges line item for equipment replacement purchases.
+- The City's liability assessment with the Washington Cities Insurance Authority was increased by \$185,354 for 2024 (a reflection of the challenging municipal government insurance market); the Insurance line item was increased by that same amount. - The DEI Commission line item was decreased to \$1,000 from \$6,750. - No General Fund transfer to the Equipment Replacement Charges line item is proposed for 2024; equipment replacement purchases will be funded with the ERR fund balance and ARPA funds.